stopopol/deims_documentation/source/site.rst

 The criteria to be featured on the frontpage of DEIMS are:

 - Have a verified affiliation with at least one network on DEIMS
-- Have at least one image of the site with a description above 15 characters
+- Have at least one image of the site with a description of more than 15 characters
 - Have information on coordinates and elevation (msl), air temperature, year established